 VAT registration is not normally optional.
 However, in certain circumstances, a non-Swedish business owner may voluntarily register for VAT and thus become liable for VAT on a sale for which a VAT-registered buyer in Sweden would otherwise be liable.
 This applies mainly to the sale of goods, but can also apply to services related to properties in Sweden.

 VAT refunds to non-Swedish companies that are not registered for VAT in Sweden

 If your company is established in the EU, you should not register it for VAT if you intend to apply for a refund of Swedish VAT via the online portal of the tax agency in your country of establishment.

 You should not register your company for VAT if it is established in a non-EU country and you intend to apply for a VAT refund for purchases relating to operations outside your country of establishment.

 Here you can find out how to apply for a refund of Swedish VAT.

 If you have a fixed establishment in Sweden or are permanently resident here, you are considered a Swedish business owner and must therefore follow the Swedish VAT regulations.
-You must register your business for VAT if your annual turnover exceeds SEK 30,000.
+You must register your business for VAT in Sweden if your annual turnover exceeds SEK 30,000.
 On July 1, 2022, the threshold will be raised to SEK 80,000.